Trump fans wait in long lines to see president, Daytona 500

 His No. 1 starting spot secured, Stenhouse had to wait because of heightened security measures sparked by the arrival of No. 45: President Donald Trump became just the second sitting president to attend the Daytona 500 on Sunday.

 Trump served as grand marshal for the race and gave the command for drivers to start their engines.
-The United States Air Force Thunderbirds performed a second flyover after Trump’s command.
+The United States Air Force Thunderbirds performed a second flyover after Trump addressed the crowd.

 “I didn’t have anything to do because my appearances got moved around and I saw that line and I felt so bad for everybody out there having to wait,” Stenhouse told The Associated Press.
 “Everybody seemed patient and didn’t mind having to wait too much.
 The atmosphere was pretty good.”